 Referral links and codes can theoretically be shared anywhere.
 But are there places your brand might not want them shared, so people don’t attempt to game the system by “referring” people they’ve never met or interacted with directly.

 - For example, you might allow sharing on customers’ personal blogs or social media accounts, but not on public forums like Reddit.

 - Briefly establish the consequences, like removal of all reward eligibility, for those who are caught abusing the system.

-This should always be the last question in your FAQ.
-After all, you can’t answer every question that your customers have about your referral program.
+This should always be the last question in your referral program FAQ.
+After all, you can’t answer every question your customers have about your referral program.
 And if you did, your FAQ would become too cluttered.
-So, point your advocates towards your customer support email, phone number, or chat.
-(Keeping this info at the bottom of your FAQ helps ensure that your customer support will only be called on when they’re truly needed, for more obscure and specific inquiries.)
+Point your advocates towards your customer support email, phone number, or chat.

-If you have a knowledge base or video walk-thrus you can also include it in this section as a resource.
+If you have a knowledge base or set of video walk-throughs, you can also include it in this section as a resource.

-Creating a referral program FAQ helps you set expectations for your referral program, take burdens off of your customer support staff, equip advocates to promote without worry, and increases customer satisfaction.
+Creating a referral program FAQ helps you set expectations for your referral program, take burdens off of your customer support staff, equip advocates to promote without worry, and increase customer satisfaction.

 Be sure to establish how your referral program works, and who is eligible to be referred.
 If applicable, answer questions about rewards, including their conditions and limits, and the use of referral codes and links, including how to find a lost link or code.